tas-digital-solutions/SQL2-Insert-Update/README.md

 **CREATE**

-create a new table to reflect the tables in the diagram below:
+create new tables to reflect the tables in the diagram below:

 ![alt text](https://github.com/tas-digital-solutions/SQL2-Insert-Update/blob/master/images/db.PNG)